lablnet/PHP-URL/README.md

 # PHP-URL
+## A PHP Class to parse and manipulate URLs
-## This package can manipulate URLs and capture a screenshot of a page.
+### This package can manipulate URLs and capture a screenshot of a page.

 It can perform several operations with URLs like: